 The date for this festival depends on the movement of the Moon, and therefore, the Holi date may vary from one year to the next.
 It is celebrated over a span of 2 days at the time when the fields are in full bloom and people rejoice in the possibility of a good harvest.
 The Holi date 2021 is on the 28th and 29th March.

-Looking at the mythological significance, this festival signifies the victory of good over evil.
+From the mythological point of view, this festival signifies the victory of good over evil.

-Holika entreated a blazing fire with Prahlad in her lap, as she was believed to be immune to the flames.
-However, Lord Vishnu taken by his extreme devotion saved Prahlad, while Holika paid the price for her sinister desire.
+Holika entered a blazing fire with Prahlad in her lap, as she was believed to be immune to the flames.
+However, Lord Vishnu saved his devotee Prahlad, while Holika paid the price for her sinister act.

 Another legend linked to Holi includes Goddess Radha and Lord Krishna.
-According to the mythology, Krishna fell in love with Radha, but the difference in their skin colour was a concern and resulting in them being apart.
-And so, Lord Krishna would apply colour on Radha and the other gopis to reduce the contrast of their skins.
+As per mythology, Krishna fell in love with Radha, but the difference in their skin color was a concern and this resulted in their separation.
+And therefore, Lord Krishna applied color on Radha and the other gopis to reduce the contrast of their skins.

-Often people living in the same neighborhood come together to celebrate the joyous and colourful festival.
-Holi unites people, encouraging us all to forget any past animosity with another, and rather celebrate the spirit of brotherhood.
+Often people living in the same neighborhood come together to celebrate this joyous and colorful festival.
+Holi unites people and encourages them to forget any past animosity with one another, and rather celebrate the spirit of brotherhood.
 This helps in strengthening relationships and emotional bonds between people.

 An infamous tradition followed in many parts during this festival is the consumption of Bhaang (a drink made from cannabis).

-Astrologers believe that different colours may be suitable for each zodiac sign.
-For instance, zodiac sign Cancer should use, and even wear, colours Blue and Green, while Leos can benefit from Red, Yellow, and Orange.
+Astrologers believe that different colors may be suitable for each zodiac sign.
+For instance, zodiac sign Cancer should use, and even wear, colors Blue and Green, while Leos can benefit from Red, Yellow, and Orange.